kidongYun/jpaexl/README.md

 ## 2022.2.8

-- Add annotation type in excel when the data is saved
+- Add annotation type in excel when the simpleData is saved

 ## 2022.2.9

 - refactoring persistenceManager, table
   - findData, insertValue move from PersistenceManager to Table.
   - Use Sheet
-- Add annotation type in excel when the data is saved
+- Add annotation type in excel when the simpleData is saved
 - handle exception jpaexl.xlsx FileNotFoundException
 - resolve IndexOutOfBoundsException